 The Importance of Aligning Your Product and Sales Teams

-Keeping your product and sales teams in sync means more efficiency and greater benefits for your whole company
+Keeping your product and sales teams in sync means more efficiency and greater benefits for your sales organization

-If you talk with or are a part of B2B product organizations, you’ll eventually learn about how effectively the product and sales teams work together.
+If you talk with or are a a sales representative of B2B sales or product organizations, you’ll eventually learn the answer to the question: “How can a company’s salespeople help with product development?”
 In the best-case scenario, the product and sales teams collaborate closely, negotiating current needs with future strategy, and technical viability with ground-breaking ideation.
-In less ideal situations, the working relationship between product managers and salespeople can be fraught with tension and friction, as each role’s needs are seen as in direct opposition to the other’s.
+In less ideal situations, the working relationship between product managers and sales managers can be fraught with tension and friction, as each role’s needs are seen as in direct opposition to the other’s.

-Let’s compare and contrast the two roles in an all-too-neat way, for argument’s sake:
+Let’s compare and contrast the two customer service roles in an all-too-neat way, for argument’s sake:

 Product managers often gather product feedback from a minimum of two sources: intentional user/market research, testing, prototyping, and news from the field via sales.
 The benefit product managers have is in the more formal and targeted feedback gathering approach.
 They synthesize the data to generate user personas, working with designers to approach changes in UI and UX to change behavior outcomes in their existing customers, and with developers to determine the technical viability of their proposed solutions.